Seems2Legit/Rainbow-Six-Siege-Player-Stats-API/README.md

 1. Clone this whole repo
 2. Upload it to your webserver to any location
 3. In the getUser.php change the **INSERT EMAIL** and the **INSERT PASSWORD** fields to a uplay account of your choice.
-4. For your security you will need to also set a appcode.
-It's also located in the getUser.php and is a string of your choice (You just have to remember it ;)) WARNING: Obviously you should not use spaces).
+4. For your security you will need to set an appcode.
+It's also located in the getUser.php and can be changed to a string of your choice (You just have to remember it ;)) WARNING: Obviously you should not use spaces).
 5. Finished!

 ## Usage: